Lia1726/PreWork-MyHelloWorld/README.md

 Describe any challenges encountered while building the app.
 - One of my emulations was not popping up for some reason, but I resolved it by creating a new one.
 I think my computer could have been running slow
+- When I was changing the button colors, I was struggling to change it from the default purple.
+The solution I found was to change Button to androidx.appcompat.widget.AppCompatButton.

 ## License